intjelic/python-sfml/doc/sphinx/source/installation.rst

 Mac OSX
 -------
 This platform is not supported yet.
-If you download the source and if you know a bit Cython, you should be able to compile the source but I advise you to wait the next release which will have Mac OSX supported.
+If you download the source and if you know a bit of Cython, you should be able to compile the source but I advise you to wait for the next release which will have Mac OSX supported.

 Ubuntu